 Section 29.
-CITY ENGINEER: The City Engineer, at the time of his appointment, shall have been a practicing civil engineer for a period of at least three years.
+DIRECTOR OF PUBLIC WORKS: The Director of Public Works, at the time of his appointment, shall have been a practicing civil engineer for a period of at least three years.
 All other things being equal, an engineer who has had special training and experience in municipal engineering shall be appointed to this office, if practicable.

-As City Engineer he shall be the custodian of, and responsible for, all maps, plans, profiles, field notes, and other records and memoranda belonging to the city and pertaining to his office and the work thereof, all of which he shall keep in proper order and condition.
+As Director of Public Works he shall be the custodian of, and responsible for, all maps, plans, profiles, field notes, and other records and memoranda belonging to the City and pertaining to his office and the work thereof, all of which he shall keep in proper order and condition.
 He shall turn the same over to his successor upon relinquishing his office, who shall give him duplicate receipts therefor, one of which he shall file with the City Clerk.
-All maps, plans, profiles, field notes, estimates and other memoranda of surveys and other professional work made or done by him, or under his direction or control, for or on behalf of the city during his term of office, shall be the property of the city.
-He shall perform all engineering work and surveying in prosecuting public improvements in or for the city, and in relation to public streets, lanes, alleys, ways, places and real property of the city, and shall possess such other powers and perform such additional duties not in conflict with this charter, as may be prescribed by ordinance or the general laws of the state.
+All maps, plans, profiles, field notes, estimates and other memoranda of surveys and other professional work made or done by him, or under his direction or control, for or on behalf of the City during his term of office, shall be the property of the City.
+He shall perform all engineering work and surveying in prosecuting public improvements in or for the City, and in relation to public streets, lanes, alleys, ways, places and real property of the City, and shall possess such other powers and perform such additional duties not in conflict with this charter, as may be prescribed by ordinance or the general laws of the State.
 His salary shall be fixed by ordinance.
+The Director of Public Works shall also be the City Engineer and Superintendent of Streets and shall be fully empowered to act in said capacities and execute all documents as City Engineer or Superintendent of Streets when empowered or required to do so by ordinance or general law.
+(Amended 1967)